 ❖ Uterine Artery Embolisation (UAE) - a procedure to block the blood supply of the womb and fibroids

-❖ High Intensity Focus Ultrasound (HIFU) - a procedure to ablate the fibroid with strong ultrasound beam
+❖ High-Intensity Focus Ultrasound (HIFU) - a procedure to ablate or burn the fibroid with a strong ultrasound beam

 Single Incision Laparoscopy is done with Just One Cut of 3cm at the belly button.

-This is a more advanced laparoscopy with fast recovery and almost no visible scar of surgery.
+This is a more advanced laparoscopy surgery that has the benefits of a fast recovery and a surgical scar that is barely visible.

 Conventional Laparoscopy is done with 3-4 small abdominal cuts of 0.5 to 1 cm.

 It also has a fast recovery but requires the use of the Power Morcellator.